Inqbus/somose/README.md

 # SoMoSe Driver
-Driver for the digital moisture sensor SoMoSe V1.1 for MicroPython.
+Driver for the digital moisture sensor SoMoSe V1.1-V2.2 for MicroPython.

 # SoMoSe Sensor
 <img src="https://github.com/Inqbus/somose/blob/main/images/sensor.jpg" alt="drawing" width="200"/>

 You can order the sensor via e.g. Amazon.
-Look for "BeFlE kapazitiver Bodenfeuchtesensor SoMoSe v1.1"
+Look for "BeFlE kapazitiver Bodenfeuchtesensor SoMoSe"

 The sensor is quite cool.
 Almost any analog moisture sensor has problems with shifting ground.
 Placing the ADC in the sensor eliminates a lot of the effects owners of analogue moisture sensors have to deal with.